1977 Bob–Tangol earthquake: Mechanism

 The mainshock was associated with dextral strike-slip faulting caused by rupturing the Bob–Tangol segment.
 A focal mechanism analysis displayed a minor thrust component, but was not observed during field research.
 There were no significant vertical ground displacements along the rupture zone.
 A 19.5 km surface rupture and maximum slip of 20 cm was measured.
-This strike-slip mechanism is unusual because it differs from the type of faulting associated with the fault that was responsible, indicating a evolvement in slip vector.
+This strike-slip mechanism is unusual because it differs from the type of faulting associated with the fault that was responsible, indicating an evolvement in slip vector.
 Earlier surveys of the fault before the earthquake did not display any strike-slip movement.

 Strong ground motion

 The damaging effects of the earthquake were restricted to an area measuring 45 km by 70 km (the meizoseismal area).
 Structures in the damage area were left in an extremely unsafe and dilapidated state.
 High-frequency and low amplitude shaking was inferred in the meizoseismal area.
 The shaking was insufficient in noticeably displacing objects on the ground.
 A Modified Mercalli intensity of VII (Very strong) was assessed at Dartangal, Gisk and Sarbagh, a 15 km zone along the rupture where damage was the greatest.
 Adobe buildings on bedrock near the rupture were damaged but not destroyed.
 It was evaluated that ground motion was extreme but of short duration—had it lasted longer, these weakened buildings would have been destroyed.
-Similarly-constructed homes located further southeast on the Zarand plain were razed.
+Similarly constructed homes located further southeast on the Zarand plain were razed.
 This pattern of damage was likely due to the different types of ground or construction.